bytecodealliance/wasm-micro-runtime/CONTRIBUTING.md

 Coding Style
 ===============================
 Please use [K&R](https://en.wikipedia.org/wiki/Indentation_style#K.26R) coding style, such as 4 spaces for indentation rather than tabs etc.
-We suggest use Eclipse like IDE or stable coding format tools to make your code compliant to K&R format.
+We suggest using VS Code like IDE or stable coding format tools, like clang-format, to make your code compliant to the customized format(in .clang-format).

 Report bugs
 ===================